BDC Hamburger Icon

 12. Understand your cash flow statements.

-Cash flow statements can help you understand how well you’re doing at collecting money from clients and paying your bills and can help you identify ways to reduce expenses.
+Cash flow statements help you understand how well you’re collecting money from clients and paying your bills, and can also highlight ways to cut costs.

-When preparing a cash flow statement, you’ll monitor several cash flow entries carefully, including the following:
+When preparing a cash flow statement, monitor the following entries carefully:

 • Opening balance